URSec/CheckedC-Tutorial-PLDI22/README.md

 sudo ./run.sh install
 ```

-## Launch and enter the docker image from a terminal
+## Launch and enter an docker container from a terminal
 After `docker` and `docker-compose` are installed, you can launch a docker
 container by running the `run` script.
 The script will automatically download
 the docker image the first time you run it, and launches a container.